mmm111mmm/inacityinthefuture/bornforthe7th.md

 0. What is Java?
 0. What is compiling?
 0. What is a comment?
+0. What is a statement?
+0. What must a statement end with?
 0. What is a string?
 0. What is a statement?